cedrickchee/capsule-net-pytorch/README.md

 - [x] Log the original and reconstructed images using TensorBoard.
 - [ ] Update results with reconstructed image and original image.
 - [ ] Resume training by loading model checkpoint.
+- [ ] Migrate existing code to work in PyTorch 0.4.0.

 *WIP is an acronym for Work-In-Progress*